rbxbx/soundcloud-remix/README.markdown

 1. [Go here](http://www.facebook.com/developers/createapp.php), name your app, agree to the terms, and click `Create Application`
 2. Copy your **Application ID** and paste it into the **facebook_id**  field of `config/settings.yml`
 3. Back on your Facebook app's edit page, click `Connect` in the left column
-4. Input the url to where your app will reside into the **Connect URL** field (eg. http://soundcloud-remix.heroku.com)
+4. Input the url to where your deployed app will reside into the **Connect URL** field (eg. http://soundcloud-remix.heroku.com)
 5. Click `Save Changes`

 # Customize CSS and Images

 ### Images

-* `publics/images/bg.jpg`: background image used throughout the app.
+* `public/images/bg.jpg`: background image used throughout the app.
 Replace with something around _1280 x 960_ pixels
-* `publics/images/logo.png`: logo that appears in the top left corner of your app.
+* `public/images/logo.png`: logo that appears in the top left corner of your app.
 Replace with another _transparent png_ of your choosing.
-* `publics/images/artwork.jpg`: a square _200 x 200_ pixel image that is applied to every remix upload.
+* `public/images/artwork.jpg`: a square _200 x 200_ pixel image that is applied to every remix upload.

 ### CSS